DCS-375-Network-Analysis-W25/Fed_FHLMC_MBS/README.md

 Puerto Rico focus: Investigate Puerto Rico’s role as an outlier – it’s not a state, but the Fed held some PR loans.
 Does it sit apart in the network, and how long did those loans stay on the Fed’s books?

+**NOTE**

+All .py files are for the initial data extraction process.
+In other words, if you are reading this **Professor Diaz Eaton** feel free to skip over those unless you are curious!